-A small fishing community 42 kilometers north of Puerto Vallarta, Sayulita is the ideal location for anybody who appreciates the small-town vibes and stunning beach scenery.
+A small fishing community 42 kilometers (26 miles) north of Puerto Vallarta, Sayulita is the ideal location for anybody who appreciates the small-town vibes and stunning beach scenery.
 It offers everything from world-class surfing and snorkeling to horseback riding and jungle hiking, all in one convenient location.

 But apart from the standard amenities that you’ll usually find in a tourist town, Sayulita is also brimming with bohemian charm.
 It’s so special that the Mexican government designated it as a “Pueblo Magico,” an exclusive title for Mexico’s most enchanting towns.

 This is why Sayulita attracts a large number of people every year.
 So if you’re looking forward to visiting this beach town, it’s a good idea to start narrowing down the Sayulita hotels you’d want to stay in.
 You see, although it’s a small town, getting around is time-consuming, so you want to choose the right area for your holiday.

 However, deciding where to stay in Sayulita is not an easy task.
 There are just so many lovely boutique hotels to pick from.
 In fact, Sayulita used to be a “backpacker-only” destination full of budget-friendly accommodations.
 But today, there are also luxury hotels for those looking for the finer things, making choosing even harder.